Surgery obstructions from Khovanov homology: Branch sets and width bounds

-Theorem \ref{thm:quasi-alternating} gives a tool with which build large classes of quasi-alternating links and study the overlap between certain classes of L-spaces.
-In particular, we have that any quasi-alternating knot gives rise to an infinite family of quasi-alternating links, in analogy with the behaviour of L-spaces.
+Theorem \ref{thm:quasi-alternating} gives a tool with which to build large classes of quasi-alternating links and study the overlap between certain classes of L-spaces.
+In particular, we have that any quasi-alternating knot gives rise to an infinite family of quasi-alternating links, analogous to the behaviour of L-spaces.
 For example, it is well known that any sufficiently large surgery on a torus knot, or more generally a Berge knot, gives rise to an L-space \cite{OSz2005-lens}.

 \begin{proposition} For large enough integer surgery coefficient $N$, the branch set for $S^3_N(K)$ is quasi-alternating whenever $K$ is a Berge knot.
-Moreover, for every $\pq>N$ the branch set associated to $\pq$-surgery on $K$ must be quasi-alternating. \end{proposition}
+Moreover, for every $\pq\ge N$ the branch set associated with $\pq$-surgery on $K$ must be quasi-alternating. \end{proposition}

 \begin{proof} For any Berge knot $K$ there is some integer $N$, positive up to taking mirrors, with the property that $S^3_N(K)$ is a lens space \cite{Berge}.
 As a result, $(\mu,N\mu+\lambda,(N+1)\mu+\lambda)$ gives a triad of slopes, in terms of the preferred basis $(\mu,\lambda)$ for $K$.